InternLM/lmdeploy/README.md

 ![](https://github.com/InternLM/lmdeploy/assets/67539920/08d1e6f2-3767-44d5-8654-c85767cec2ab)

-For the deployment of other supported models, such as LLaMA, vicuna and Baicuan, you can find the guide from [here](docs/en/serving.md)
+For the deployment of other supported models, such as LLaMA, vicuna and Baichuan, you can find the guide from [here](docs/en/serving.md)

 ### Inference with PyTorch